shivangvsingh5/Mobile-Network-Statistics/README.md

 # Mobile Network Statistics

-In my this project, I have worked using NS-3 Network Simulator.
+In my this project, I have worked using **NS-3 Network Simulator**.
 I have done 5 tasks in this project to see and understand the simulation in several conditions.
 In all the conditions I have calculated the Throughput separately too.
 Those conditions are discussed as below -

 1. **Point-to-Point Communication** : This is the most basic and starting simulation technique to see the transmission of data between two nodes; calculating the total number of packets received by the reciever in the network.